Sissel Tolaas

+Early life

-Sissel Tolaas was born in 1963 in Stavanger, Norway and is based in Berlin.
+Sissel Tolaas was born in 1961 in Stavanger, Norway and is now based in Berlin.
 Tolaas has a background in chemistry, mathematics, linguistics, languages and art; she studied at the universities of Oslo, Warsaw, Moscow, St. Petersburg and Oxford.

 Research on smell

 Tolaas researches diverse aspects relating to scents.
-She first started researching its importance in 1990 through art and design along other fields.
+She first started researching its importance in 1990 through art and design among other fields.
 At that time, she developed a "smell archive" in over 7,000 airtight jars.
-In January 2004 Tolaas established the Smell Research Lab Berlin for smell and communication / language, supported by IFF International Flavours and Fragrances.
-Her research has won recognition through numerous national and international scholarships, honours, and prizes including the 2014 CEW, New York award for chemistry & innovation; 2009 Rouse Foundation Award from Harvard University GSD; an honorary mention at the 2010 ArsElectronica in Linz, Austria; and the 2010-2011-2012-2014 Synthetic Biology / Synthetic Aesthetics Award from Stanford and Edinburgh Universities including a residency at Harvard Medical School.
-Tolaas founded the Institute of Functional Smells in 2010 (i.e. health, education, well-being) and in 2016 became a founding member of Future of Education, a collaboration with the Nanyang Technical University Singapore and The Future Education Platform, Berlin.
+In January 2004 Tolaas established the Smell Research Lab Berlin for smell and communication / language, supported by International Flavours and Fragrances (IFF).
+Her research has won recognition through numerous national and international scholarships, honours, and prizes including the 2014 CEW, New York award for chemistry & innovation; 2009 Rouse Foundation Award from Harvard University Graduate School of Design; an honorary mention at the 2010 ArsElectronica in Linz, Austria; and the 2010-2011-2012-2014 Synthetic Biology / Synthetic Aesthetics Award from Stanford and Edinburgh Universities including a residency at Harvard Medical School.
+Tolaas founded the Institute of Functional Smells in 2010, which focuses on health, education, and well-being.
+In 2016 Tolaas became a founding member of Future of Education, a collaboration with the Nanyang Technical University Singapore and The Future Education Platform, Berlin.